konmerk/QMUL-CC-Mini-Project-Group-24/README.md

     A subject is taught by one teacher
     It has endpoints to CREATE, UPDATE, and DELETE each entity in the application Only an authorized user can access the endpoints

+Web App

+The app has a web-based interface and can be accessed here.
+A sample user has already been created with the following credentials:

+username:
+password: